xinleibird/lvim/README.md

 ## Why?

-GUI application in Linux/macOS just can read non-interactive environment variable, `.zshenv` and `.zprofile` are non-login environment, they are non-interactive.
+GUI application in Linux/macOS as [**Neovide**](https://neovide.dev/) just can read non-interactive environment variable, `.zshenv` and `.zprofile` are non-login environment, they are non-interactive.

 ## Font